simesy/formset/README.md

 ## Can you use this code?

+It's not security tested, only cursory treatment of permissions.
+Do not use on production website.

 Site builders can't use this code.
 I've barely tested the elements other than "number" and "text".
 Missing features like can't delete elements.
 The module does nothing by itself really - you'd need custom code to use the "formsets".